 No matter what suit you choose, there’s probably going to be a time when you could use a little coverage.
 Personally, I burn easily, so I love grabbing one of Mike’s shirts.
 Lots of coverage, always a little sexy.

-10. Let it All Hang Out (and wear what you love)
+10. Let it All Hang Out (+ Wear What You Love)

 Part of me feels…sad in a one-piece.
 Even a fabulous one (at least right now).
 To be honest, I’m starting to get over the whole MUST COVER THE POOCH thing.
 I mean…yeah, I’d rather not have one…but it’s not like I’m dieting or working out like crazy or even doing that postpartum stomach binding stuff to get rid of it.
-So how committed am I to being pooch-less?
+So how committed am I to a flat tummy?